 The assets of the Plan, are held and invested on a commingled basis in the Lockheed Martin Corporation Master Retirement Trust (the Master Trust).
-The assets of the Master Trust were held by The Northern Trust Company until August 31, 2022; effective September 1, 2022, the Corporation transitioned the Trustee from The Northern Trust Company to The Bank of New York Mellon (the Trustee), with the exception of certain assets that are not held under the custody of the Trustee as described in Note 4.
+The assets of the Master Trust are held by The Bank of New York Mellon (BNY, the Trustee), with the exception of certain assets that are not held under the custody of the Trustee as described in Note 4.